Is the Keto Diet Good for Diabetics?

 When someone receives a diagnosis of prediabetes or diabetes, one of the first things they are told is that a healthy diet will play a major role in diabetes management.
 Specifically, they’re told to eat a low carbohydrate diet or low glycemic index diet.
 The general consensus is that aside from managing diabetes, a diabetes diet has other benefits too because it can reduce your cardiovascular risk.

 There is no doubt that a healthy eating plan is one of the best ways to keep blood sugar levels under control in people with diabetes.
 However, scientists, researchers, and healthcare professionals are now looking beyond the traditional approach of a low-carb diet.
-The ketogenic diet is one such eating plan that could potentially be beneficial for diabetics.
+The ketogenic diet (keto diet) is one such eating plan that could potentially be beneficial for diabetics.
 But is the keto diet simply a fad diet?
 Or should people with diabetes try the keto diet to help with blood sugar management?
 Keep reading to learn more about what science says.